 The installation also featured how residents used social media.

-The idea of the installation was to enable visitors to understand how our built and virtual environments impacted our interactions with one another.
-Our interactions are key to formulating perceptions of each other, and as Colombo City expands both vertically and horizontally, embracing the aesthetics and technology of a ‘modern’ and ‘global’ city, what could these changes entail for social cohesion and social mobility?
 In a country fraught with ethnic and class tensions, the most recent being in March 2018, when the government launched its social media ban after anti-Muslim riots took place, what is the role of the built environment in providing physical security, helping overcome political agendas and empowering people?
 This installation invites people to create common spaces and embrace interactions that will help people overcome their physical/virtual boundaries with one another.